AmineDjeghri/Twister-3i017/README.md

 # Twister
 This is a university project for "Technologies du Web (3i017) - L3" It's a 'Tweeter like' website called 'Twister' it contains :
 - A server-side (Java EE)
 - A client-side (ReactJS)
+if you did find this project helpful, please leave a star for it.

+## Authors:
+- DJEGHRI Amine
+- Ahmed Adonis Haouili

 ## Programming Languages & Development Tools
 ### Langage: